kashodiya/my-open-webui/DEV-GUIDE.md

 - You can find the generated S3 bucket in terraform\set-tf-output-2-env-var.bat as DATA_BUCKET_NAME value.
 - Computed ec2-serup.sh is copied to S3 data bucket by Terraform.
     - In the user data script that file is copied to /root/ec2-setup.sh and executed.
+- Terraform zips some of the folders like docker, caddy etc. and upload to S3 data bucket.
+- These zip are downloaded on EC2 in ~/code folder.
+They are copied to ~/docket etc. folders before being used.

+## Monitoring EC2 setup
+- When the setup starts it creates a flag file on S3 data bucket
+    - myowu-ec2-setup-started
+- When the setup ends it creates a flag file on S3 data bucket
+    - myowu-ec2-setup-ended
+- Thes flag files are used by the Controller lambda to let user know the status.
+- To see live log of setup use:
+    - scripts\ec2-setup-logs.bat
+    - Or use Launcher shortcut ``esl``.
+- You can see logs from EC2 by using ``tail_setup_log`` command.

 ## Controller Lambda